Tomato Soup

 Servings and Cooking Time

 This recipe serves 4 people.
-Preparation time is about 10 minutes, and cooking time is approximately 30 minutes.
+Preparation time is about 15 minutes, with a cooking time of 30 minutes.

 Nutritional Value